-We have a David III 90 and a David III 110 now in stock and ready for pick or shipping!
+We currently have a David III 90 in stock, still in box and ready for pick or shipping!

 For a limited time, you'll receive a $250 gift card with your David loom purchase.

 David III the newest model of David looms.
 It is a compact eight harness loom that looks modest, but in functional quality, it surpasses many large floor looms.
 It is available in 70 cm (27 5/8") and 90 cm (35 3/8") and a NEW 110cm (43 1/2”) weaving width.
 It is known for having a nice large shed.